 Pulse surveys meet Plans, Progress, and Problems

 We can look at PPPs as a subset of pulse surveys.
-By asking the questions: what are your plans, how are they progressing, and what challenges are you facing – managers are able to understand how their employees are managing their work load.
+Begin by asking the questions: what are your plans, how are they progressing, and what challenges are you facing?
+Once employees have responded to these questions, managers have a better understanding of how they're managing the work load.
 This feedback is crucial for maintaining open communication between teams and keeping everyone involved.
-Here's a quick video we made that explains it further:
+Check out this quick video that explains the status reporting PPP methodology further:

 The importance of employee engagement and satisfaction

 So why focus on employee engagement?
 What is employee engagement?
 Employee engagement is the level of motivation your employees have to continue doing the work…it’s the value they place on their experience that lets them view work as more than “just a job”.
 Therefore, we can say that an employee is satisfied when their job expectation meets or exceeds reality.

 Engaged employees are proudly committed to your company, they’re your loyalists.
 The 'not engaged' may be the most relatable.
 They're the ones living for the weekend – eager to clock out at the end of day, placing little value on everyday tasks.
 Finally, the 'actively disengaged', watch for them – they're looking to jump at the first opportunity that slides into their LinkedIn DM’s.

 For those of you who like data, let’s dive into some quick employee engagement statistics:

 - 1/3 of employees aren't fully engaged at work.
 These disengaged employees cost companies between $450 and $550 billion per ….. year.
 Woof!

 - 87% of employees expect their employer to support them in balancing work and personal commitments